heyloura/lillihub-client/README.md

 ## Why are you loading in the CSS/JavaScript and serving it with the page?
 This is to keep the number of requests being called to Deno Deploy low since there is request limit on the free plan.
 This could also be resolved by hosting the resources on a CDN.

-## Why does it take forever for the DOMContentLoaded event?
-This app streams HTML to the client while it is processing the API calls to Micro.Blog.
-While the stream is open the event won't fire even though DOM content is available and interactive on the client.